YZzz10/Workforce-Attrition-and-Retention-Dashboard/README.md

 - Average age of all employees (both active and left).

 ## Visualization Overview
-- The **Attrition by Gender** Chart shows gender distribution of employees who have left the company.
+- **Attrition by Gender** shows gender distribution of employees who have left the company.
+- **Department-wise Attrition** shows the number and percentage of employees who left in each department.

 ## View Dashboard